sdnfv/openNetVM/README.md

 :pushpin:4.1 usage library

-***usage*** library provides an API for print a usage message, which will return guidance for options inputs when the formats are not recognizable by openNetVM packets.
+***usage*** library provides an API for print a usage message, which will return guidance for options inputs when the formats are not recognizable by openNetVM.

 :pushpin:4.2